climate-tech-handbook/climate-tech-handbook/docs/event-format-happy-hour.md

 :::

 ## 4. Show Up
 1. Beforehand, gather any required materials.
-Common materials are markers and name tags, and food.
+Common materials are markers and name tags.

 2. Arrive early on the event day to set up, address any last-minute concerns, and be ready to welcome attendees with organization and enthusiasm.